waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Poison-type moves are Not Very Effective (NVE) against opposing Poison-type Pokémon (observed: Acid vs Ekans).

 # Agent Development & Usage
+## Path Validator Agent
-*   **Path Validator Agent:** Defined.
+*   Defined.
 Should be used for testing path segments, especially in complex areas or before long movements.
-*   **Gym Puzzle Solver Agent:** Deleted due to repeated definition/call failures.
-Replaced by more specialized agents.
+Need to test its functionality.
+## Evolution Advisor Agent
+*   Defined.
+Will be used for evolution decisions (e.g. Moon Stone on NINA/LUNA).
+Need to test its functionality.
+## General Agent Usage Notes

-*   **General Agent Usage:** When an agent definition or call fails multiple times, abandon that specific agent or approach for the immediate future and attempt to solve the problem manually or with a different, simpler tool to maintain momentum.
+*   When an agent definition or call fails multiple times, abandon that specific agent or approach for the immediate future and attempt to solve the problem manually or with a different, simpler tool to maintain momentum.
+*   The Gym Puzzle Solver Agent was deleted due to repeated failures and hitting the agent limit.

 # Cerulean Gym Mechanics
 *   **Final Conclusion:** All direct water crossings in the central pool are impossible.
 Path to trainers involves navigating the perimeter ground tiles only.
 Water tiles marked `navigable: false` are truly impassable.
 Reaching trainers on platforms requires navigating the outer ground walkways and then specific connecting ground tiles onto those platforms.